jeceljr/digitalCPUzoo/NCPU/README.md

 | 11      | ldi | and | or  | xor |

-It might seem odd to only have condiction branches and with such a limited range but *ldi p,210* can be used to jump to location 210.
-Macros can be used to define *jmp* to be the same this instruction to make programs look more traditional and easier to understand.
+It might seem odd to only have condiction branches and with such a limited range but *ldi pc,210* can be used to jump to location 211 (because of the *skip* cycle the actual destination is one more than the value loaded.
+Macros can be used to define *jmp* to be the same instruction (and even compensate by subtracting one from the constant) to make programs look more traditional and easier to understand.

 Another macro is for the *lea* (load effective address) instruction which is just